ImperialCollegeLondon/citizengrid/README.md

 ###Getting Started###

-For more details on how to download, setup and use CitizenGrid platform, check our [Getting Started] (citizengrid/wiki/GettingStarted) page.
+For more details on how to download, setup and use CitizenGrid platform, check our [Getting Started] (wiki/GettingStarted) page.

 ###Contributions###

 ###Tutorials###
-Check our tutorial pages for [Getting Started] (citizengrid/wiki/Tutorials)
+Check our tutorial pages for [Tutorials] (citizengrid/wiki/Tutorials) page.